-We hope that, among the people using the register, there are accountants who either verify the auditors they are referring to SMSFs are registered with ASIC to conduct SMSF audits, or are looking to prove to others that they are in fact registered to conduct audits.
+We also hope that, among those using the register, there are accountants who either verify that the auditors they are referring to SMSFs are registered with ASIC to conduct SMSF audits, or are looking to prove to others that they are in fact registered to conduct audits.
+Our records show that as at 27 August 2013, 64,886 SMSF auditor searches have been conducted on ASIC Connect.